russell-parrott/Standardized-Definition-of-AI-Governance/Structural-Surface-Review/readme.md

 - **Structural Summary**
   A final block stating whether the public structure supports the claims made and where the main fractures are.

+- **Structured Test Results**

+  Each review also includes a machine-readable JSON file designed for engineering, compliance, and risk teams who need to operationalise the findings without further engagement.

+  Each of the 12 tests represented as a discrete object, including:

+  - test ID and name
+  - Pass / Partial / Fail result
+  - structural risk level
+  - 1–2 sentence finding
+  - evidence URLs and observations
+  - the required structural outcome (what must be true for the test to pass)

+  This converts the diagnostic into a format teams can track internally.

+- **Evidence Map**

+  A clear mapping of every public URL used, the observed text, and which test it supports.
+  This preserves the full evidence chain for audit and supervisory review.

+- **Actionable Implementation Hooks**

+  Machine-readable action items written as neutral structural conditions:

+  - unique action IDs
+  - description of the structural correction
+  - responsible role (not person)
+  - priority level
+  - definition of “done”
+  - dependencies
+  - suggested timelines

+  These entries can be imported directly into:
+  - Jira
+  - GitHub Issues
+  - ServiceNow
+  - internal GRC systems

+  without further explanation or consulting.

+- **System Metadata**

+  Top-level context for institutional tracking:

+  - system name
+  - domain
+  - review date
+  - report version
+  - method name
+  - author (fixed to maintain provenance)

+    This allows traceability across internal governance cycles

 ---

 ## Turnaround